Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Ansatz and reformulation of problem

-A cost for replacing the background flow is that the difference, $\uv^{\vs}-\uvt^{\vs}, $ provides an extra large perturbation to the zero mode of the tangential velocity.
+\textit{Additional initial perturbation.} A cost for replacing the background flow is that the difference, $\uv^{\vs}-\uvt^{\vs}, $ provides an extra large perturbation to the zero mode of the tangential velocity.
 More precisely, we can rewrite the initial condition \cref{ic} as

 where the new perturbation,

 satisfies that